Mohawkins/Gas-Refinery-CS-668-Capstone-Project/README.md

 * Abstract:

-Dataset:  This dataset appears to contain various categories of natural gas prices in the United States across different months.
-It includes columns for different categories of prices (e.g., by pipeline, imports, residential, industrial) and price values for specific months (February, March, April, May, June, and July).
-There is also a 'History' column that seems to indicate the historical period covered for some price categories.
+Dataset: This a U.S Natural Gas dataset that provide monthly summary of gas costs across the supple chain.
-    The dataset is available here: Price_Increase_of _Gasoline_Financial.ipynb
+    The dataset is available here:  https://www.eia.gov/dnav/ng/ng_pri_sum_dcu_nus_m.htm

 * Methodology:

 * Results:

 * Limitations:

+* Poster (as an image)